NATIONAL STAR WARS DAY

 Q) Star Wars Day has been around for a bit of time now.
 Will it last?

 A) Last it will difficult to see, yes.

-Q) Speaking of Yoda, does he have family?
+Q) Speaking of Yoda, does he have a family?

 A) Family he has not.
-Long life on Star Wars Day change bring.
+Long life on Star Wars Day change brings.